Pivotal Game 5s on tap for Bucks-Celtics, Warriors-Grizzlies

 Memphis’ chances of staving off elimination are even tougher now.

-The Warriors put the Grizzlies on the brink of elimination after they rallied late in Game 4 on Monday night to grab a 3-1 series lead as Memphis star Ja Morant sat out with a sore right knee.
+The Golden State Warriors put the Grizzlies on the brink of the offseason after they rallied late in Game 4 on Monday night to grab a 3-1 series lead as Memphis star Ja Morant sat out with a sore right knee.

 Morant is doubtful for the remainder of the postseason after an MRI and further evaluation revealed a bone bruise on his injured knee, the team announced Tuesday night.
-The NBA’s most improved player and All-Star guard had been averaging 38.3 points a game.
+The NBA’s Most Improved Player winner and All-Star guard had been averaging 38.3 points a game.

 That’s been a long wait for a franchise that won three championships in the last decade.